 - Washington Food Handler’s Permit (can be obtained after job offer is made)

-Camp Sealth is happy to offer internship credit and mentorship opportunities for interested students particularly those studying Environmental Sciences, Marine Biology, Ecology, Education, Recreation, or Child Development.
+Camp Sealth is happy to work with schools to potentially offer internship credit and mentorship opportunities for interested students particularly those studying Environmental Sciences, Marine Biology, Ecology, Education, Recreation, or Child Development.
 Enjoy the flexibility to work to satisfy your university’s requirements with the possibility to continue an online class load on-site, or develop and implement a relevant project.
 Speak with our staff more to see how this opportunity could work for you!

-After we receive your application, camp staff will contact you to set up an interview – in person, on Zoom, or by phone, beginning in January of 2022.
-If you do not hear from us within a week after completing your application, contact our office.
-Interviews will begin January 17th, 2022 and continue on a rolling basis as applications are received.
+After we receive your application, Outdoor Education staff will contact you to set up an interview – in person, on Zoom, or by phone.
+If you do not hear from us after completing your application, please contact firstname.lastname@example.org.
+Interviews will begin December 14th, 2022 and continue on a rolling basis as applications are received.